oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 ```

 The Azure emulator will run the application on 4280 by default, so we set up the Okta application to allow that port.
 However, React usually runs the application on port 3000.
 Using `.env` to set the port will enable us to override that behavior and run the app on 4280.
 Next, run the `npm run start` command in your React application's directory.
-You should be able to see your home screen and login into Okta, but you will not be able to use the image feature yet.
+You should be able to see your home screen and log in to Okta, but you will not be able to use the image feature yet.

 ## Write your Azure Serverless Function code